Odessa Primus - chairman

-Casey’s long term goals are less clear, as she wants to continue to write, travel, and tell stories.
+Casey’s long term goals are to continue to write, travel, and tell stories.

 CALEB BANNISTER - INTERN

-Caleb currently works as a Go Think Initiative intern from Berea College where his focus is in strategic communication.
-He comes to us as he attends Charles University and FAMU.
+Caleb studies at Berea College where his focus is in strategic communication.
+He has done a semester at Charles University and FAMU.

 He has experience as a media specialist responsible for technical support and event coordination on his college campus.